flancian/garden/flancia.md

   - Flancia es una épica: la historia de cómo les humanes vencieron a Moloch.
 - a [[book]].
   - You're currently reading it.
-  - This section is in [[Agora]] Protocol.
-Feel free to skip such sections if they distract you.
+    - This section is in [[Agora]] Protocol as it is to be meant within the [[Agora of Flancia]].
+Feel free to ignore any symbols or words if they distract you.
+It is fine not to assign them meaning, in particular at first; words should be enough to understand Flancia.
   - Here's the deal: In [[Flancia]] there is an [[Agora]].
     - In the [[Agora of Flancia]] you can find free [[maps]] of Flancia everywhere.
 	- #pull https://flancia.org